-I’ve been writing stories ever since I learned how to hold a crayon, and now I write novels for teens and tweens.
-If my novels can make you shiver with goose bumps, and then snuggle deep down into some warm-fuzzies, and then laugh so hard you snort soda out your nose, then I’ve done my job.
+I’ve been writing stories ever since I learned how to hold a crayon, and now I write faith-based books for women of all ages, and novels for teens and tweens.
+If my novels can make you shiver with goose bumps, then snuggle deep down into some warm-fuzzies, then laugh so hard you snort soda out your nose… and if my Christian work can help you see how heart-soaringly God loves you, then unlock the these-people-were-just-like-me stories in the Bible, then equip you to step into the emotional-beautiful person He made you to be… then I’ve done my job.

 Ever since I wrote The Thirteenth Summer, I’ve been in love with the number 13.
 I guess you could call it my lucky number.